 Students can witness the magnetic fields produced by electron movement using compass deflections and observe first-hand the mechanical spin of a solenoid in an electric motor.
 Using the "Electricity & Magnetism Light Bulb Demo", you will demonstrate to your students the relationship between electricity and magnetism in an amazing and unconventional way, using a Victorian light bulb under conditions not normally observed in everyday life.
 When a wire that carries an electrical current is placed within a magnetic field, each of the moving charges, which comprise the current, experience the Lorentz force and together they can create a macroscopic force on the wire.
 The following equation, in the case of a straight, stationary wire is as follows:

-…where ℓ is a vector whose magnitude is the length of wire, conventional current flow I, B is the Magnetic Flux Density and F is the force on the wire.
+where L is a vector whose magnitude is the length of wire, I is the conventional current flow, and B is the Magnetic Flux Density and F is the force on the wire.

 The Electricity & Magnetism Light Bulb Demo can clarify several important concepts:

 1. Using DC (Direct Current), electrons flow through a bulb's filament in one direction.

 2. Using AC (Alternating Current), electrons flow through a bulb's filament in two directions.

 3. A magnetic field is produced when electrons flow through a conductor.